mltomlins0n/QANotes/PegaNotes (CSA).md

 Declare expressions compute a value based on an expression and are automatically triggered based on backward or forward chaining.
 They consist of a **target** property, **source** properties and an **expression**.

-- Declarative network - internal data structure that defines the relationship between properties whose value is automatically calculated based on changes to other property values.
+- **Declarative network** - internal data structure that defines the relationship between properties whose value is automatically calculated based on changes to other property values.
 A declare expression in a network can use the target property of another declare expression as its source property.

+- **Forward Chaining** - updates the target property value **when** a source property value changes.
+By default, declare expressions use this, and declarative networks are often configured to use forward chaining.

+- **Backwards Chaining** - does not update the target property value automatically, only updates when the application references the property by name.
+Forms, decision tables, and data transforms can reference the property.
+WHen referenced, the expression goes back to the source property to update the target.

 <a name="declarative"></a>
 ### Declarative Processing